 WDFW, Ecology, and DNR have major business needs for GIS data layers and analysis, in particular a GIS layer representing surface water or hydro.
 While the business needs are interdependent, the three agencies, for historical reasons, have three different GIS hydro datasets.
 A pilot effort to integrate all of the business functions in a shared hydro layer has been completed, laying the foundation for a single common hydro layer.
-Ecology is currently taking the lead to sponsor a request for funding to create the shared hydro layer for the Puget Sound region in 2009-11.
+Funding to create the shared hydro layer has not been obtained, but efforts continue, most recently in the discussions for natural resource agency cooperation.